Wildlife photography blends my love of nature with my love of photography. But capturing those frisky critters in an image is a challenge.

 They use the lens to get closer without scaring the animal or putting themselves in danger.

 The downside of long lenses is that they can be heavy.
-I use a monopod to stabilise my lens when I’m in the field.
+I use a monopod to stabilize my lens when I’m in the field.

 When photographing wildlife, use the longest lens you have.
 In post-processing, crop freely.
 We want to see a little bit of the environment but make the wildlife the central feature of your photograph.